ledoge/dogegen/README.md

 If you are running into an issue where a pattern is not rendering as expected, please include the corresponding command(s) when filing an issue.

+# Output accuracy

+To be able to achieve accurate "bit-perfect" output, you should ensure these requirements are met:
+* Set the GPU to full range RGB output, with the same bit depth as the patterns
+* Make sure GPU dithering is disabled.
+This can be done using programs such as [novideo_srgb](https://github.com/ledoge/novideo_srgb) (for NVIDIA GPUs only) or [ColorControl](https://github.com/Maassoft/ColorControl)
+* Have the TPG window fullscreened.
+Not necessarily required, depending on the configuration, but should increase the chances of the TPG window bypassing the compositor and being presented directly to the display.
+10 bit and/or HDR values cannot be rendered accurately if this does not happen.

+Even when these requirements are met, the output might not be accurate.
+I don't have a signal analyzer/capture card myself to check the accuracy on my system, but if you do, please share any results.

 # Thanks

 Special thanks to kevinmoran for their public domain D3D11 samples, which this is based on: https://github.com/kevinmoran/BeginnerDirect3D11